catseye/The-Platform/USAGE.markdown

     shutdown -p now

-You can also just close the emulator, or power off the computer, but these actions risk corrupting the disk image (but as we said, you can always just start over, so this is not a huge deal.)
+You can also just close the emulator, or power off the computer, but these actions risk corrupting the disk image.

 While logged in, most of Cat's Eye Technologies' programming language interpreters and compilers can be started just by typing their name